naoko/codereviewprompt/README.md

 > A zero‑hook CLI that turns your local `git diff` (plus optional Story/Jira text) into a Gemini‑ready code‑review prompt.

 ---
+## What problem does this solve?

+Manually assembling code review prompts—collecting diffs, extracting relevant context, and including ticket details—is time-consuming and error-prone. codereviewprompt automates this in one simple command.

+## Who is this for?

+- Developers performing code reviews or using AI assistants to critique code.
+- Teams seeking consistency, speed, and reduced context-switching during reviews.

+## Benefits of using codereviewprompt

+- One-line CLI to generate a structured prompt with diff and contextual snippets.
+- Context-aware extraction around changed symbols.
+- Optional ticket ID inclusion (with story fetch integration planned).
+- Token-budget smart: trims context to fit model limits.
+- Fully local execution for code privacy.

+---

 ## Installation